-Bellesiles also claims that guns and powder were in extremely short supply during the Revolution: "But, as the account of stores kept by Washington's new Continental army outside Boston confirms, the Americans had to rely on dozens of shipments of individual guns and half-barrels of powder for use by the army, including a small chest of powder from Ezra Ripley, 'Colledge Student.'"34 Certainly, there were shortages of powder at times, and Washington often complains about it.
+Pennsylvania's Committee of Safety, like the Massachusetts Provincial Congress, purchased many firearms in the free market, along with contracting for new manufacture (discussed starting on page 37).34 barrels of powder for use by the army, including a small chest of powder from Ezra Ripley, 'Colledge Student.'"35 Certainly, there were shortages of powder at times, and Washington often complains about it.
 But the size of the problems about which Washington often complains sound a bit different from the penny-ante difficulties that Bellesiles discusses.